xiaofeng94/xiaofeng94.github.io/index.md

    </tr>
 </table>

 I received B.Eng and M.Eng in 2017 and 2020, respectively, in the School of Software Engineering at Tongji University.
-Currently, I'm pursuing the PhD degree at Rutgers University with the supervision of Prof. [Dimitris Metaxas](https://www.cs.rutgers.edu/~dnm/).
+Currently, I'm pursuing the PhD degree in the Department of Computer Science at Rutgers University with the supervision of Prof. [Dimitris Metaxas](https://www.cs.rutgers.edu/~dnm/).
 My research interest lies in solving computer vision problems with deep learning and graphics techniques.

 ### Publications & Projects
+(* indicates equal contributions)
 <!--
 <table>
    <tr>